HenrikBengtsson/doFuture/README.md

-# doFuture: A Universal Foreach Parallel Adaptor using the Future API of the 'future' Package
+# doFuture: A Universal Foreach Parallel Adapter using the Future API of the 'future' Package

 ## Introduction
 The [future] package provides a generic API for using futures in R.